Interlacing sequences resulting from an interval split-merge dynamics and the induced probability measures: Representation of the break points

 Set

 and fix

 with $p_{n,k}\in[0,1]$ for all $n$ and $k$.
 Let $(U_{n,k}:(n,k)\in I)$ be a family of independent random variables, all uniformly distributed on $[0,1]$.
 Set

-so that $Y_{n,k}$ is a Bernoulli random variable with success probability $p_{n,k}$.
+so that $y_{n,k}$ is a Bernoulli random variable with success probability $p_{n,k}$.
 Write $\O_0$ for the set of sequences $(y_{n,k}:(n,k)\in I)$ with $y_{n,k}\in\{0,1\}$ for all $n$ and $k$.
-Denote by $\PP^\bp$ the law of $(Y_{n,k}:(n,k)\in I)$ on $\O_0$.
+Denote by $\PP^\bp$ the law of $(y_{n,k}:(n,k)\in I)$ on $\O_0$.
 Define a random process $(x_n)_{n\ge0}$ on $\O_0$ by setting $x_0=0$ and then, recursively for $n\ge1$,

 Note that $x_n\in\{0,1,\dots,n\}$ for all $n$ and $(x_n)_{n\ge0}$ is a time-inhomogeneous Markov chain under $\PP^\bp$.
-The following proposition provides a useful formula for the break points of the deterministic fragmentation-erasure process with splitting proportions $\bpn$.
+The following proposition provides a useful formula for the break points of the deterministic split-merge process with splitting proportions $\bp$.

 \begin{proposition} For all $(n,k)\in I$, we have

 \end{proposition} \begin{proof} Define for $n\ge0$ and $0\le k\le n+1$

 Then $\a_{n,0}=0$ and $\a_{n,n+1}=1$ for all $n$.
 For $(n,k)\in I$, we have